The emotions we attach to belongings when we’re grieving – and how to let them go

 I might cut out and keep all the magazine articles I’ve written rather than moving shelves of magazines with me.
 But, then again, I have PDFs of most of them already, so that’s not really necessary.

 We need to look more closely at sentimental items.
 I would take a handful of jewellery items that I’ve inherited or have been given by my husband.
 I’d keep a perfume that is no longer in production but that transports me back to my youth.
-Maybe the first album I bought with birthday money as a kid.
+Maybe the first music album I bought with birthday money as a kid.

 I have a pair of sparkly shoes that are so uncomfortable that I’ve only worn them a handful of times but that was my first shopping trip purchase as a teen.
 Actually, no. They could go if there wasn’t space in my box.